 - Yale Campus - Promotional videos, about Yale University or about the Yale community, programs or organizations

 There are several other Yale-affiliated Partner YouTube channels (groups on campus who meet the production, legal and technical requirements set forth by Yale).
-If you’re interested in creating your own Yale-affiliated YouTube Channel, please see those requirements here.
+It is possible your video may be appropriate for one of these channels.

 Uploading your video to the Yale YouTube channel is great move if you want to get a lot of people to see your content.
 The benefits of putting your content on the Yale main channel are: